ADORSYS-GIS/DGAT-sustainability/docs/architecture/arc42.md

 - Frontend language switching.

 ### Offline/Online Synchronization:
-- IndexedDB for local storage of data and application assets.
+- IndexedDB for local storage of all data and application assets.
-- Service Workers for caching application assets in the browser.
+- Service Workers for comprehensive caching of application assets and API responses in the browser.
+- Browser-based caching eliminates the need for server-side caching solutions.
 - Timestamp-based conflict resolution in ASSESSMENTS_RESPONSE.
 - Conflict resolution via timestamp comparison, with the most recent changes taking precedence.